 1. It’s the most well-established and widely trusted clear aligner brand.

 Invisalign is the most trusted and experienced clear aligner treatment on the market.
-The company began producing aligners over two decades ago, and they’ve treated over 8 million patients to date.
-No other clear aligner brand, either in-office or at-home, has such a long history of success.
+The company began producing aligners over two decades ago, and they’ve treated over 12 million patients to date.
+No other clear aligner brand has such a long history of success.
 So, if credibility is important to you, Invisalign may be an excellent choice.

 Since its introduction in 1997, Invisalign has garnered overwhelmingly positive reviews.
 Since then, newer companies have given it some competition, but Invisalign remains the leading clear aligner treatment.
 It would be difficult to find a dentist or orthodontist who doesn’t offer Invisalign at their practice, simply because the treatment is so common.

 Credibility and experience are important because they show that a treatment is safe as well as effective.
-Less conventional treatments, like home aligners, may offer more convenience than Invisalign, but they have a much shorter track record of success.
+At-home aligners like Byte and AlignerCo may offer more convenience than Invisalign, but they have a much shorter track record of success.
 Invisalign has had 20+ years to innovate and improve their aligners, and it shows in their treatment quality.